New method of bandlimited extrapolation: Angular Prolate Spheroidal Wave Functions

 using the identity

 where $j_n(t)$ denotes the spherical Bessel function of the first kind defined as $j_n(t) = \sqrt{\pi/2t}J_{n+1/2}(t)$.
 On account of the presence of the factor $\lambda_n^{-1/2}$, the numerical conditioning of the expression~\eqref{eq:BesselSeries} is extremely poor for $n>2\sigma/\pi$~\cite{XRY2001}.
-We therefore turn to other techniques for computing the PSWFs outside $(-1,1)$.
+Therefore, we would like to avoid computing the PSWFs and develop a representation directly in terms of the spherical Bessel function.
+Note that this does not remedy the ill-conditioning issues because it stems from the inherently ill-posed nature of the problem.

+In the remainder of this section, we consider two ways of discretizing the Fredholm integral equation~\eqref{eq:PSWFs_EVP1} with the objective of designing a regularization approach within the discrete system in order to solve the classical bandlimited extrapolation problem.